homiecr7/profiles-rest-api/readme.md

 # PROFILES REST API

-This is a practice project on Djando, Django Rest Framework.
+This is a practice project on Django, Django Rest Framework.